-Doors are essential to all homes, not just for privacy but as design elements.
-If your current doors need to be refreshed, you may want to replace them on a one-for-one basis with new doors.
+Doors are essential to all homes, not just for privacy but as design elements as well.
+If your current doors need to be refreshed, you may want to replace them with new doors.

 Hanging a door is a relatively easy project that is more about patience and precision than about mastery carpentry work.
 If you can drive a screw and use a wood chisel, you can probably hang a door.